cenxky/show_code/README.md

 ```

 ### TODO ###
-- Add more statistic analysis in output
+- Add more statistic analysis for output

 ### License ###
 Released under the [MIT](http://opensource.org/licenses/MIT) license.
 See LICENSE file for details.